uspki/policies/certificate-policy.md

             HTTP URL for the Subordinate CA's Certification Practice Statement, Relying Party Agreement or other pointer to online information provided by the CA.

-b. cRLDistributionPoints
+b. cRLDistributionPoints (required)

     This extension SHALL be present.
 It MUST NOT be marked critical, and it MUST contain the HTTP URL of the Issuing CA's CRL service.

-c. authorityInformationAccess
+c. authorityInformationAccess (required)

-    With the exception of stapling, which is noted below, this extension MUST be present.
+    This extension SHALL be present.
 It MUST NOT be marked critical, and it MUST contain the HTTP URL of the Issuing CA's OCSP responder (accessMethod = 1.3.6.1.5.5.7.48.1).
 It SHALL also contain the HTTP URL of the Issuing CA's certificate (accessMethod = 1.3.6.1.5.5.7.48.2).

-    The HTTP URL of the Issuing CA's OCSP responder MAY be omitted provided that the Subscriber "staples" OCSP responses for the Certificate in its TLS handshakes [RFC4366].

 d. basicConstraints (required)

     This extension SHALL be present.
 The cA field MUST NOT be true.

 e. keyUsage (required)

-    If present, bit positions for keyCertSign and cRLSign MUST NOT be set.
-    If present, it SHALL be marked non-critical.
+    This extension SHALL be present.
+It SHALL be marked critical.

+    Subscriber certificates used for server authentication SHALL include digitalSignature, and MAY include keyEncipherment and / or keyAgreement.

 f. extKeyUsage (required)
+    This extension SHALL be present.
+It SHALL be marked non-critical.

-    Either the value id-kp-serverAuth [RFC5280] or id-kp-clientAuth [RFC5280] or both values MUST be present. id-kp-emailProtection [RFC5280] MAY be present.
+    Either the value id-kp-serverAuth [RFC5280] or id-kp-clientAuth [RFC5280] or both values SHALL be present. id-kp-emailProtection [RFC5280] and anyEKU SHALL NOT be present.

     Other values SHOULD NOT be present.
-    This extension SHALL be marked non-critical.
+Other values MAY be present consistent with use for server authentication, with approval by the FPKI PA.

 #### 7.1.2.4 All Certificates
-All other fields and extensions MUST be set in accordance with RFC 5280.
+All other fields and extensions SHALL be set in accordance with RFC 5280.
 The CA SHALL NOT issue a Certificate that contains a keyUsage flag, extendedKeyUsage value, Certificate extension, or other data not specified in section 7.1.2.1, 7.1.2.2, or 7.1.2.3  unless the CA is aware of a reason for including the data in the Certificate and receives approval from the Policy Authority.

 CAs SHALL NOT issue a Certificate with: